 This is because it depends on how efficiently your system works, the type of system you're replacing, whether you qualify for Renewable Heat Incentive payments and how you'll be using the heat generated from the pump.

-The EST estimates that, depending on what system you're replacing, an average performing ground source heat pump could save you:
+The EST estimates that, depending on what system you're replacing, an average performing ground source heat pump could save you per year:

 What you need to know about ground source heat pumps

-A well-insulated house is essential to best optimise the heat generated by your ground source heat pump, otherwise the heat the pump generates escapes more easily.
+A well-insulated house is essential to make the most of the heat generated by your ground source heat pump.
+Otherwise the heat escapes more easily.

 Running costs can be higher if you're also using the system for your hot water supply, and you may require a supplementary electric immersion heater to keep up with your heating needs.
 Find out more in our dedicated guide to electric immersion heaters.

-Once in place, the ground loop element should need little maintenance once it's in place.
+The ground loop element should need little maintenance once it's in place.